EgoMoose/future-luau/README.md

 # future-luau

 A simple future class for luau.

-Typically used as an abstraction for defining eventual values computed by asynchronous computations.
+Typically futures are used as an abstraction for defining eventual values that result from asynchronous computations.
+This makes them a great candidate for simplifying complex concurrency tasks.

 ## Examples